apache/arrow/docs/source/format/Columnar.rst

 Any array can be run-end encoded.
 A run-end encoded array has no buffers by itself, but has two child arrays.
 The first one holds a signed integer called a "run end" for each run.
 The run ends array can hold either 16, 32, or 64-bit integers.
-The actual values of each run are held the second child array.
+The actual values of each run are held in the second child array.

 The values in the first child array represent the length of each run.
 They do